wongcyrus/xiaoice_class_assistant/docs/ARCHITECTURE.md

 # System Architecture

-The Xiaoice Class Assistant is a comprehensive system designed to enhance presentations and classroom interactions using AI.
+The LangBridge is a comprehensive system designed to enhance presentations and classroom interactions using AI.
 It consists of a serverless backend on Google Cloud Platform and client-side applications for real-time context monitoring.

 ## High-Level Overview